Lucki/mod-manager/Readme.md

 This directive is a bit special and needs some additional explanation.
 It is intended for single usage and simplifies the creation process of new configs or mods.

 1. Two possibilities:
-    * The config file doesn't exist yet:<br>
+    * The config file doesn't exist yet:

         The configured `$EDITOR` opens with a pre-filled template.

         Make adjustments and save the file.
         Upon closing the editor the script continues.

         The `--path="/path/to/game/files"` argument is optional and will be inserted in the template mentioned above.
-    * The config file exists already:<br>
+    * The config file exists already:

         For this directive the only required value in the config file is the `path = "/to/the/game"`.
 1. Run `mod-manager setup <game-id> <new-mod-name>`
-1. Now the changes can be made to the game, e.g. dropping files or folders into the games directory structure or executing an addon installer.
+1. Now the changes can be made to the game, e.g. dropping files or folders into the game directory structure or executing an add-on installer.
-1. When done press *Enter* and you'll find only the changes (basically the plain mod) in the `<mod_root_path>/<mod-name>`<br>
+1. When done press *Enter*, and you'll find only the changes (basically the plain mod) in the `<mod_root_path>/<mod-name>`<br>
     Defaults to `$XDG_DATA_HOME/<game-id>/<mod-name>`
 1. You can now add `<mod-name>` in your configuration file to sets.
 </details>